szporwolik/perun/README.md

 ### I keep getting 1364 MySQL error
 Make sure that STRICT_TRANS_TABLES is disabled at your MySQL server, see: https://stackoverflow.com/questions/37964325/how-to-find-and-disable-mysql-strict-mode

+### Dynamic slots (DCS 2.9.6 onwards) are not tracked
+Not yet handled.
+(Existing server-side events do not support this yet).

 ### Carrier landing are not tracked correctly
 DCS API does not track carrier or FARP operations natively, so there is a trick to achive that.
 At this point of time to detect FARP operations, the FARPs shall have "FARP" string in the group name (set in mission editor).
 For carrier operations the string "SHIP" is required within group name.